Mastopexy (Breast Lift)

 A breast lift (mastopexy) can give you a more youthful silhouette and the confidence to match.
 Many women tell us that they feel ‘matronly’ because they can’t go braless or wear nice bathing suits.
 A breast uplift can improve the projection or ‘perkiness’ of the breast and allow you to feel that you don’t always need to wear a bra.
 It can restore a woman’s sense of confidence in how she feels physically – with and without clothing.

 Dr Hall-Findlay is known around the world for her modifications of the vertical breast reduction procedure and she has adapted this method (often called the “Hall-Findlay” technique) to the breast lift.
-She gives teaching courses on all aspects of aesthetic breast surgery numerous times throughout the year and she has performed surgery for demonstration purposes on every continent except Antarctica.
+She gives teaching courses on all aspects of aesthetic breast surgery numerous times throughout the year and she has performed surgery for teaching purposes in numerous countries all over the world.

 Her method not only uses shorter scars (lollipop rather than anchor scars), but it also gives a better shape (with more projection) and it has a more long-lasting shape (avoids bottoming-out with time).

 The Right Procedure

 If you’re comfortable with your breast size but would like a lift, then a mastopexy alone may help.
 While breast reduction removes skin and breast tissue, a mastopexy removes skin and rearranges breast tissue.
 We move the nipple, rather than removing it, to create a natural appearance with minimal disruption to the breast.
 We will then remove the excess skin and correct the sagging breast tissue, creating a more youthful projection and profile.